Pulla-prakash/JsonPowerDB/README.md

    JsonPowerDB is a Database Server with Developer friendly REST API services.
 It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
 Easy and fast to develop database applications without using any server side programming / scripting or without installing any kind of database.

 # Benefits of using JsonPowerDB

+--> JSON is Faster:
+JSON syntax is very easy to use.
+We have to use only -> as a syntax which provides us an easy parsing of the data and faster execution of the data.
+Since its syntax is very small and light weighted that’s the reason that it executes the response in the faster way.